-The cost method of accounting is used for the initial recording of all acquisitions of assets controlled by the Board.
+Assets acquired are initially recognised at cost.
 Cost is the amount of cash or cash equivalents paid or the fair value of other consideration given to acquire the asset at the time of its acquisition, or where applicable, the amount attributed to that asset when initially recognised in accordance with the requirements of other Australian Accounting Standards.

 Assets acquired at no cost, or for nominal consideration, are initially recognised at their fair value at the date of acquisition.

-Fair value is the amount for which an asset could be exchanged between knowledgeable, willing parties, in an arm's length transaction.
+Fair value is the price that would be received to sell an asset in an orderly transaction between market participants at measurement date.